Child & Youth Development

 How We Impact

 Overall, the SB6 Programs focus on the outcome measure of whether Vermonters are better off as a result of these programs.
-The goal of SB6 is to deliver comprehensive mental health supports to Vermont students through evaluating the quality and efficiency of these programs.
+The goal of SB6 is to deliver comprehensive mental health supports effectively to Vermont students, so they can be available to learn to their highest potential.

 Budget Information